Last Updated on: by

-In this disc technique both the test and control organisms are inoculated on the same plate.
+In this disc technique, both the test and control organisms are inoculated on the same plate.
 The zone sizes of the test organism are compared directly with that of the control.
 This method is not as highly standardized as the Kirby-Bauer technique and is used in laboratories particularly when the exact amount of antimicrobial in a disc cannot be guaranteed due to difficulties in obtaining discs and storing them correctly or when the other conditions required for the Kirby-Bauer technique cannot be met.
 One way laboratories performing the Stokes technique could change to a technique comparable to the WHO recommended Kirby-Bauer technique is to use highly stable Rosco Diagnostica antibiotic tablets (Neo-Sensitabs) instead of less stable paper discs.

 Limitations of antimicrobial susceptibility tests

 Susceptibility tests measure antimicrobial activity against bacteria under laboratory conditions (in vitro activity), not in the patient (in vivo activity).
-It cannot be assumed therefore, that an antimicrobial which kills or prevents an organism from growing in vitro will be a successful treatment.
+It cannot be assumed therefore, that an antimicrobial that kills or prevents an organism from growing in vitro will be a successful treatment.

-Selecting appropriate antimicrobial treatment also involves considering the patient’s clinical condition, any underlying condition (e.g. liver or kidney disease), the type and site of the infection, any history of drug hypersensitivity, age of patient and whether a patient is pregnant.
-It is also necessary to know the activity of the different drugs including their rates of absorption, diffusion in the tissues, metabolism, excretion and also possible toxicity and effects on the patient’s normal microbial flora.
+Selecting appropriate antimicrobial treatment also involves considering the patient’s clinical condition, any underlying condition (e.g. liver or kidney disease), the type and site of the infection, any history of drug hypersensitivity, age of the patient and whether a patient is pregnant.
+It is also necessary to know the activity of the different drugs including their rates of absorption, diffusion in the tissues, metabolism, excretion, and also possible toxicity and effects on the patient’s normal microbial flora.
 The cost and availability of a drug will also need to be considered.